awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

             ]
          },
          "RetainRule": {
-            "Count":5
+            "Count": 5
          },
          "CopyTags": false
       }
    ]
 }
 ```

 Upon success, the command returns the ID of the newly created policy\.
 The following is example output\.

 ```
 {